The Goldcoast Singers: Plastic Jesus (1962)

 Goldcoast Singers

-Another account traces the song back to an African-American camp-meeting song with the lyrics, "I don't care if it rains or freezes, leaning on the arms of my Jesus."
+Another account traces the song back to an African-American camp meeting song with the lyrics, "I don't care if it rains or freezes, leaning on the arms of my Jesus."
 It was the theme of a religious radio program out of Baton Rouge in the 1940s.
 Whatever the case, Rush and Cromarty recorded it as The Goldcoast Singers on the comedy album "Here They Are!
 The Goldcoast Singers" in 1962.
-It was an ad spoofed on a fake spiritual broadcast with only two verses and no chorus.
+It was an ad spoofed on a fake spiritual broadcast with only two verses.

 Ernie Marrs